ochoana/ochoana/README.md

-## Hola, soy Ana! 👋🏻
+## Hey there, Ana here! 👋🏻

-About me 🔭 - I'm a curious tester based in **México** 🇲🇽.
-With a passion for ensuring the highest quality in software products, I've worked in both manual and automated testing to make sure that everything runs smoothly and efficiently ~
+## About me 🔭
+I'm a curious tester based in **México** 🇲🇽 With a passion for ensuring the highest quality in software products, I've worked in both manual and automated testing to make sure that everything runs smoothly and efficiently ~

 ## What I'm doing 👩🏻‍💻
 - 🌱 I’m currently learning Playwrite